Annual General Meeting (AGM) 2026

 Insight: Hospitalisation coverage allows families to focus on recovery rather than worrying about large bills.
 For new parents, having access to private or higher-class wards can also mean shorter wait times – crucial when balancing childcare.

-3. Critical Illness Insurance for parents
+3. Critical illness insurance for parents

 Why it matters: CI insurance protects against serious illnesses that could disrupt income and family stability.
 Hospitalisation insurance alone does not replace lost income or cover non-medical costs.